Chris Szurgot on Political Passion in Argentina

 Spend any amount of time in Argentina and you will soon learn that the country has no lack of passion.
 Witnessing the heaving crowds at a soccer match, the emotional swaying of tango dancers, or just the affection of a standard Argentinean couple in a park will reveal this fact.
 Politics here carries the same passion.

-Close to six weeks into the toma, the situation appeared to be at a stand still.
+Close to six weeks into the toma, the situation appeared to be at a standstill.
 The government proposed a deal, which the student leaders promptly rejected for being insufficient.
-Our study abroad program was beginning to prepare alternative means to finish courses started in the UBA, when the toma leaders staged a demonstration and then stormed to Ministry of Education to demand the instant realization of their terms.
-The government then backed down and the toma was lifted.
+Our study abroad program was beginning to prepare alternative means to finish courses started in the UBA, when the toma leaders staged a demonstration and then stormed to the Ministry of Education to demand the instant realization of their terms.
+The government then backed down, and the toma was lifted.
 They won wage increases, the promised repairs of deteriorating facilities, and the payment of all outstanding debt owed to teachers.